Clint Eastwood once helped fund a Vietnam POW rescue mission

 If thousands of U.S. servicemen went missing in action over 10 years of combat, it would surely be the biggest political issue of our day.

-And it was after the end of the Vietnam War.
+And that’s how it was after the end of the Vietnam War.

-Well into the 1980s, it was a sore point for politicians and others from all walks of life.
-A few enterprising Americans took matters into their own hands – once even funded by Dirty Harry himself.
+Well into the 1980s, the status of Vietnam’s prisoners of war and missing in action was a sore point for politicians and everyday citizens from all walks of life.
+A few enterprising Americans took matters into their own hands – Dirty Harry himself even funded one daring rescue attempt.

-American troops these days might have a hard time imagining 2,494 missing U.S. troops.
+Americans these days might have a hard time imagining 2,494 missing U.S. troops.
 But for Vietnam-era veterans, the idea is all too real.
-Years after the war ended and Saigon fell to the Communists, the American public was still divided over the thought – and what to do about it.
+Years after the war ended and Saigon fell to the communists, the American public was still divided over the thought, and what to do about it.

 There were a LOT of movies about this.

-That’s when an ex-Green Beret named Bo Gritz gained fame.
-Gritz is said to have made multiple incursions into Laos to find the alleged missing and prisoners.
-Gritz was also convinced there were American prisoners in Southeast Asia.
-If there were, he was determined to take the issue out of the political area and turn Indochina into a new battlefield if necessary – anything to get those troops back home.
+That’s when a former U.S. Army Special Forces soldier named Bo Gritz gained fame.
+Gritz is said to have made multiple incursions into Laos to find the alleged missing in action.
+He was also convinced there were American prisoners still being held in Southeast Asia.
+If there were, he was determined to take the issue out of the political arena and turn Indochina into a new battlefield if necessary – anything to get those troops back home.

 There were SO MANY movies about this.

-According to the Boston Globe, the 44-year-old veteran soldier interviewed ex-POWs who were repatriated at the end of U.S. involvement in Vietnam.
+According to the Boston Globe, the 44-year-old veteran soldier interviewed former prisoners held by the North Vietnamese who were repatriated at the end of U.S. involvement in Vietnam.
 He was even given access to American intelligence reports on the issue.
-His conclusion was to form a team of ex-Green Berets to go to Laos and find these men.
+His conclusion was to form a team of former Green Berets to go to Laos and locate these men.

-Gritz’ plan was to link up with Laotian anti-Communist resistance fighters under the command of a Laotian general who sided with the Americans during the Vietnam War.
-He also commanded 40,000 troops as part of a secret CIA Army in Laos.
-According to the CIA, the effort was funded primarily through actor-director Clint Eastwood, who even informed President Reagan of Gritz’ plan (though the White House disputed the Reagan conversation).
+Gritz’s plan was to link up with Laotian anti-Communist resistance fighters under the command of a Laotian general who sided with the Americans during the Vietnam War.
+That general also commanded 40,000 troops as part of a secret CIA army in Laos.
+According to the CIA, the effort was funded primarily through actor-director Clint Eastwood, who even informed President Reagan of Gritz’s plan (though the White House disputed the Reagan conversation).

 The February 1983 rescue effort failed to return with any firsthand or photographic evidence of POWs or movement of POWs in Laos.
-By this time the hunt for POWs became a “growth industry” in Thailand.
+By this time, the hunt for Vietnam War POWs became a “growth industry” in Thailand.
 Nothing was found of the 568 missing troops thought to be in Laos.
-Even worse, Gritz’ other missions became a publicity stunt.
+Even worse, Gritz’s other missions became a publicity stunt.

-In November 1982, Gritz led four ex-Green Berets and a number of Lao insurgents into Laos from Thailand, in what some described as a guerrilla invasion.
+In November 1982, Gritz led four ex-Green Berets and some Lao insurgents into Laos from Thailand, in what some described as a guerrilla invasion.

 “It’s a good day to die,” the retiree said, according to the LA Times, as he started off across the Mekong River.

-What was supposed to be a two-week incursion was halted after 72 hours when the group was ambushed by guerrillas from another faction.
-They retreated back into Thailand where they were arrested for possessing advanced radio equipment.
-Two Lao soldiers were killed and one American was captured.
+What was supposed to be a two-week incursion was halted after 72 hours when guerrillas from another faction ambushed the group.
+They retreated back into Thailand, where they were arrested for possessing advanced radio equipment.
+Two Lao soldiers were killed, and one American was captured.

 The end result was one more American captured in Indochina and the movie “Uncommon Valor,” starring Gene Hackman.
 The film was based on notes taken by Gritz during his “rescue mission” to Laos.